bryanlie/C-/README.md

-1. Options and Derivatives Programming in C++: Algorithms and Programming Techniques for the Financial Industry <br />
+1. Options and Derivatives Programming in C++: <br />
+Algorithms and Programming Techniques for the Financial Industry <br />
 by Carlos Oliveira (Apress, 2016)